 H. Notice of Fire or Damage to Structures in a Solid Waste Facility.
-The Office of Environmental Compliance shall be notified within the time frame and in the manner provided in LAC 33:I.3923, when damage to or degradation of any structure of a solid waste facility occurs that would impair the ability of the facility to meet the conditions of its permit, or when any fire occurs in the waste management area at a solid waste facility.
+Notification shall be made in accordance with LAC 33:I.3915 in the case of an emergency condition as defined in LAC 33:I.3905, or in accordance with LAC 33:I.3923 in all other cases, when damage to or degradation of any structure of a solid waste facility occurs that would impair the ability of the facility to meet the conditions of its permit, or when any fire occurs in the waste management area at a solid waste facility.